htuncer/machine-learning/projects/capstone/README.md

-# Machine Learning Engineer Nanodegree
+# Capstone Project of Machine Learning Engineer Nanodegree
-## Specializations
-## Project: Capstone Proposal and Capstone Project

 # Vehicle Detection Using Faster R-CNN and DenseNet